RoBOPPics/BB/_pages/app-man-patternLibraries.md

 When a Playlist is open in the Selected Playlist, it will display all of the Patterns in the Playlist in the order in which they will be played

 Tapping on a Pattern in your Selected Playlist will open it in the Pattern Designer, giving you the ability to edit that Pattern in the same way you would in the Pattern Library.
-See the Pattern Designer and Shot Designer sections of this documentation for more information editing Patterns.
+See the Pattern Designer and Shot Designer sections of this documentation for more information on editing Patterns.

 The Patterns in a Playlist are copies.
 Changes you make to them will not effect the originals in the Pattern Library.